Stakeholder theory of entrepreneurship

-The stakeholder theory of entrepreneurship is being developed by this blog's authors and associates (e.g., Laplume, Walker, Zhang & Yu, 2020), but has roots in a debate that had occurred between professors Ron Mitchell and S. Venkataraman in 2002, over the connections between stakeholder theory (Freeman, 1984) and entrepreneurship.
+A stakeholder approach to entrepreneurship has roots in a debate that had occurred between professors Ron Mitchell and S. Venkataraman in 2002, over the connections between stakeholder theory (Freeman, 1984) and entrepreneurship.

-Stakeholder theory had largely been born out of studies of large corporations managing their stakeholders to improve firm performance (i.e., between incumbent competitors), and had not been fully applied to the entrepreneurship area to explain entrepreneurial behaviors, processes, or outcomes.
+Stakeholder theory had largely been born out of studies of large corporations managing their stakeholders to improve incumbent firm performance, and had not been fully applied to the entrepreneurship area to explain entrepreneurial behaviours, processes, or outcomes.

-They were discussing how entrepreneurship and strategy research tends to be about how new wealth is created, whereas stakeholder theory is more about how that wealth should be distributed.
-For the latter author, the value creation and distribution issues were separate problems, complementary perhaps, but requiring different logics.
+Entrepreneurship and strategy research tends to be about how new wealth is created, whereas stakeholder theory is more about how that wealth should be distributed.
+For some, the value creation and distribution issues are separate problems, complementary perhaps, but requiring different logics.

-The stakeholder theory of entrepreneurship seeks to integrate the wealth creation and redistribution problem.
-In particular, developed economies feature some degree of competition among among incumbents of for innovations that can become valuable.
-Many of the best (read: most profitable) business opportunities are being vigorously explored.
+A stakeholder theory of entrepreneurship seeks to integrate the wealth creation and redistribution problem.
+In particular, developed economies feature some degree of competition among incumbents of for innovations that can become valuable.
+Most if not all of the most profitable business opportunities are being vigorously explored already.

 There are often strategic reasons behind investments in stakeholders, such as focusing on the set of stakeholders that contribute resources to the firm that combine into a self-reinforcing bundle that is valuable, rare and hard to imitated (Barney, 2018).
-Therefore, entrepreneurial opportunities are a natural part of economic processes involving the pursuit of competitive advantage.
+Therefore, stakeholder marginalization is common part of economic processes involving the pursuit of competitive advantage.

 Source of ideas: